React nodes

 incrementCounterAndRender();

-but still React was NOT made for us to worry about manually handling rendering concerns, as we're doing in all these code snippets.
+In short, React was NOT made for us to worry about manually handling rendering concerns, as we're doing in all the code snippets presented thus far in this section.

-React could instead do this all on its own, given that we know how to properly use it.
+React could do all of this on its own — in fact, it is meant to do re-rendering on its own.
+We just need to know how to properly use it when we wish to re-render part of an app.
 And for that, we ought to know how to work with state.

 Components — the cornerstone of React